tristanbettany/WaysOfWorking/README.md

 There are a number of proceedures and best practises which can help improve you code quality and how you develop as a team, here are some of the best ive picked up over the years.

+### Code SOLID

+I wont explain solid here but the gist of it can generally be summed up by saying `be aware of seperation of concerns`, read more about it here - https://en.wikipedia.org/wiki/SOLID

+### Code DRY

+Coding DRY means `Dont Reapeat Yourself`, which sometimes is harder said than done.
+This though can be accomplished with the boy scouting practise which allows you to cleanup code after its done incrimentally.
+So here you should be abstracting and DRYing up code either as you go along and/or part of doing Boyscouting.

 ### Throw Exceptions

 Make sure that as you are writing code you are thinking about all possible edge cases that could happen which may not